mxc/vincent/readme.md

 project is a success, that other engines will be added later.

-The JSON configuration files can be built up interactively on the CLI or programmaticlly via script files.
-By allowing configurations to be programmed with a scripting language such as JavaScript much of the frustration some experience shoehorning logic into YML files and dealing with the  vargaries of the YML files syntax can be avoided and configuration maintenance can be made much more fun and productive.
-Well that is the theory - how successfuly VINCent will be at  this remains to be seen.
+The JSON configuration files can be built up interactively on the CLI or programmatically via script files.
+By allowing configurations to be programmed with a scripting language such as JavaScript much of the frustration some experience shoehorning logic into YML files and dealing with the  vagaries of the YML files syntax can be avoided and configuration maintenance can be made much more fun and productive.
+Well that is the theory - how successfully VINCent will be at  this remains to be seen.

 The project is still in a development stage and needs many more modules